 The table shows that the wind component standard deviations for 25 km are slightly lower than those for 50 km.
 The higher resolution 25 km winds contain more small scale features and hence better mimic the local point measurements of the buoys.
 The differences in the wind component standard deviations between the three instruments are rather small.
-Like in the comparisons with ECMWF winds, HY-2C shows the highest values, although the differences between HY-2C and HY-2D are rather small.
+Like in the comparisons with ECMWF winds, HY-2C shows the highest values, in particular at 25 km, although the differences between the products are rather small.